armando-valencia/bitbucket-confetti/README.md

 - **Minimal**: A subtle celebration with ~50 particles
 - **A Lot**: The perfect amount with ~150 particles (default)
 - **A TON**: MAXIMUM CELEBRATION with ~300 particles and multiple bursts!
+- **EXTREME**: ABSOLUTELY RIDICULOUS - 10 seconds of non-stop confetti explosions from all directions!
+Completely covers the screen!

 ## Project Structure